ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "This is quite shocking!
 He deserves to be publicly disgraced."

-"Some time or other he will be--but it shall not be by me.
+"Some time or other he will be -- but it shall not be by me.
 Till I can forget his father, I can never defy or expose him."

 Elizabeth honoured him for such feelings, and thought him handsomer than